-On the 26th June 2017, in parallel to the European Academy of Neurology (EAN) congress, Roche hosted a live webcast called: ''Shifting mindsets in MS: the need for policy change and better outcomes'' to discuss the findings of the IMPrESS report.
+On the 26th June 2017, in parallel to the European Academy of Neurology (EAN) congress, we hosted a live webcast called: ''Shifting mindsets in MS: the need for policy change and better outcomes'' to discuss the findings of the IMPrESS report.

 In case you missed it, we convened a panel of globally renowned experts to discuss the current challenges related to the effective management of MS and how these challenges impact the health and wellbeing of both people with MS, and their caregivers.
 Jane Symons, author and journalist, led the discussion which included:

 - Dr. Panos Kanavos, Reader in International Health Policy in the Department of Social Policy, London School of Economics